 Why UAE Specifically — The Numbers Behind the Interest

 Indians are the single largest professional community in the UAE — approximately 3.5 million Indians live and work across the Emirates.
-This is not coincidence.
+This is not a coincidence.
 It reflects a very specific set of advantages that UAE offers Indian professionals that almost no other country can match simultaneously.

 | Factor | UAE Reality | Why It Matters for Indians |